Gennie Walker

-Genesis "Gennie" Walker (also Pascoe) is a fictional character from the British ITV soap opera, Emmerdale, played by Sian Reese-Williams.
-She made her first screen appearance during the episode broadcast on 1 April 2008.
-Reese-Williams announced her departure from the show on 12 May 2013 and she made her last appearance as Gennie on 26 July 2013.
+Genesis "Gennie" Walker is a fictional character from the British television soap opera Emmerdale, played by Sian Reese-Williams.
+She made her first appearance during the episode broadcast on 1 April 2008.
+Reese-Williams announced her departure from the show on 11 May 2013, and she made her last appearance on 26 July 2013.

-Her main storylines have focused on getting to know her family, the Dingles, which includes her birth father Shadrach Dingle (Andy Devine), developing unrequited feelings for Paddy Kirk (Dominic Brunt) and Bob Hope (Tony Audenshaw), her relationship with Jamie Hope (Alex Carter), her relationship and subsequent marriage to Nikhil Sharma (Rik Makarem) and being murdered by Cameron Murray (Dominic Power) after being involved in a car accident with him and Debbie Dingle (Charley Webb).
+Her storylines have focused on getting to know her family, the Dingles, including her birth father Shadrach Dingle (Andy Devine), developing unrequited feelings for Paddy Kirk (Dominic Brunt) and Bob Hope (Tony Audenshaw), her relationship with Jamie Hope (Alex Carter), her relationship and subsequent marriage to Nikhil Sharma (Rik Makarem), and being murdered by Cameron Murray (Dominic Power) after being involved in a car accident with him and Debbie Dingle (Charley Webb).

 Creation and development

 Gennie Walker was created while Kathleen Beedles was the series producer.
-By the time her first episode aired on 1 April 2008, Anita Turner had taken over from Beedles.
+By the time Gennie's first episode was broadcast on 1 April 2008, Anita Turner had taken over from Beedles.
 Theatre actress Sian Reese-Williams was cast in the role and started filming in the week beginning 3 March 2008.
-The character was described as "not your typical Dingle" and Turner said that "we’ve got some exciting storylines planned" with Gennie in "for a real culture shock when she meets her biological family".
+Paula Lane, who was later cast as Ella Forster, also auditioned for the role.
+The character was described by Turner as "not your typical Dingle", adding that "we've got some exciting storylines planned" with Gennie in "for a real culture shock when she meets her biological family."
+In May 2008, Turner told Kris Green from Digital Spy that Gennie "could be brilliant and it's about her finding that inner Dingle".
+She added that Gennie has "really hidden depths – it's more about her future in Emmerdale, rather than her past."

-In an interview in May 2008, Anita Turner said that "the character [Gennie] could be brilliant and it's about her finding that inner Dingle".
-Turner said that Gennie has "really hidden depths – it’s more about her future in Emmerdale, rather than her past".
+Gennie is characterised as a "madcap" and "bubbly" member of the show's Dingle family.
+A writer from itv.com described her as being "keen" to fit in with her family, but is "easily-led and naïve" to their scheming ways.
+Gennie is portrayed as "unlucky in love" and writers portrayed her as unable to have a long-term relationship.
+They added that Gennie is "girlie and giggly and enjoys hanging out with her mates in the village."
+She likes bright clothes and rabbits, and has a fear of cellars and moths.
+Reese-Williams later revealed in 2024 that she struggled with Gennie's characterisation and revealed it had a negative effect on her own self-confidence.
+Reese-Williams stated that Gennie constantly being branded as "unlucky in love" and an "ugly duckling" affected her well-being even years after leaving the show.